Furai117/GS-LIVM/README.md

 ### Generating output data

 Running the mapping pipeline writes reconstruction results (e.g., COLMAP `cameras.bin` and `images.bin`) into an `output/` directory.
-These files are generated and are not kept in version control.
-To reproduce them, run a dataset:
+This directory is excluded from version control via `.gitignore` and can be regenerated as needed:

 ```bash
 python scripts/run_dataset.py /path/to/sequence.bag r3live --override output_path:=output
 ```

-The `output_path` override selects where results are saved and can be adjusted as needed.
+Adjust the `output_path` argument to store results in a different location if desired.

 ## 2. Prerequisites